mefranklin6/Extron-Frontend-API/README.md

 ```

 To set buttons called to a medium blink from state 1 to state 2.
-In this case `arg1` coresponds to the methods `rate` paramater and `arg2` is the `state_list`.
+In this case `arg1` corresponds to the methods `rate` parameter and `arg2` is the `state_list`.
 The processor will execute both commands in series since they are passed in as a list.

 ```JSON
 [